 But why does mixed bundling work so well?
 And why was pure bundling a total flop in this scenario?
 Well, it all comes down to perceived value.

 Product bundles have to make sense (both for your customer and your business).
 So, the rule of thumb is to pair together complementary products.
-This might mean SKUs from the same product line (like several pairs of socks) or ones that are often sold together (like a console and game).
+This might mean SKUs from the same product line (like several pairs of socks), ones that are often sold together (like a console and game), or ones that could work together well in a gift set or gift bundle..

 To quickly check that products complement each other, ask: if I sold one of these items, would I cross-sell the other?
 If yes, it probably makes sense for your customers, and you need to check that it makes sense for your business.